vmware-archive/nsxraml/md-version/nsxvapi.md

 * **post** *(secured)*: Import a configuration.

 ### /4.0/firewall/globalroot-0/timeouts
-Working with Distributed Firewall Session Timers
+Working With Distributed Firewall Session Timers
 -------
 You can configure session timers (session timeouts) for TCP, UDP, and ICMP.
 There is a default configuration, which applies to all VMs protected by